giantswarm/observability-platform/README.md

 **Why did we add it?**

-To offer the Giant Swarm observability stack as a runtime-independent, self-hosted product: one `helm install` on any Kubernetes cluster, configured in a handful of lines rather than the ~300 the proof of concept needed.
+To offer the Giant Swarm observability stack as a runtime-independent, self-hosted product: one `helm install` on any Kubernetes cluster, configured in a handful of lines rather than the ~300 a custom setup made from multiple independent charts would require.

 **Who can use it?**